We are here to help you

 Advantages of VA Loans for Multi-Unit Properties

-• 100% Financing – If you qualify, you may be able to purchase a 2-4 unit property without having to place any down payment at all.
+• 100% Financing– Borrowers qualifying for the VA loans, can purchase a 2-4 unit property without having to pay any down payment at all.

-• Low Rates – VA loans often have significantly lower rates than FHA and conventional loans.
+• Low Rates– VA loans often have significantly lower rates as compared to the FHA and conventional loans.

 Frequently Asked Questions: